mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Server racks vary in depth.
 Most server racks are designed for enterprise-grade servers, which are up to 50" long.

 At work, my office has an HP ProLiant DL380 G7 server, and it's a huge hassle.
-It's 29" long and 50 lbs.
+It's 29" long and weighs 50 lbs.
 It was a pain to mount, and it will be a pain when I need to sell it.

 I have a relatively small home office, and I didn't want the rack server to dominate the space.
 For my home rack, I decided to limit myself to components that are shallow enough to only need front mounts.